 There are plenty of attractions to keep visitors engaged in the Lebanon area, no matter what the season, from the quaint and fascinating Shaker Community 15 minutes east in Enfield, to Quechee Gorge, the “Grand Canyon of the East,” 15 minutes west in Vermont.
 The area offers hundreds of hiking trails, rivers and lakes, as well as countless cultural opportunities, from world-class performances at the Lebanon Opera House and Dartmouth’s Hopkins Center to the wealth of art and history on display in the region’s museums.

-Visitors can find accommodations in one of the area’s many hotels, motels, inns, or bed and breakfasts conveniently located both in Lebanon and throughout the surrounding Upper Valley.
+Our many hotels, motels, inns, and bed and breakfasts are conveniently located both in Lebanon and throughout the surrounding Upper Valley, and can meet any budget.
 Dining opportunities range from fast food to fine dining, with local restaurants offering steak, seafood, Chinese, Japanese, Thai, Indian, French, Mexican, and traditional American cuisine.

 …More about Lebanon Airport and Cape Air: